Elizabeth Warren's Ambiguity On Health Care Comes With Some Side Effects

 That flexibility might be a perception, but the frequency with which people bring it up is noteworthy.

-"I think we need to improve Obamacare, have a public option, that's the better way to go," said Donna Mombourquette, as she grabbed popcorn in between candidate speeches at the New Hampshire Democratic party state convention last month.
+"I think we need to improve Obamacare, have a public option, that's the better way to go," Donna Mombourquette said as she grabbed popcorn in between candidate speeches at the New Hampshire Democratic Party state convention last month.

-Mombourquette, a New Hampshire state representative, said she considers Sanders too "far to the left" for her, particularly on health care.
+Mombourquette, a New Hampshire state representative, said she considers Sanders too "far to the left," particularly on health care.
 But Warren, who supports the same idea, is one of her top two choices.

-"I guess with Elizabeth Warren, for some reason, I think that she's probably gonna be more open to moderating her positions to bring in more voters," said Mombourquette, who recently endorsed Buttigieg, but insists she still really likes Warren.
+"I guess with Elizabeth Warren, for some reason, I think that she's probably gonna be more open to moderating her positions to bring in more voters," said Mombourquette, who recently endorsed South Bend, Ind., Mayor Pete Buttigieg, but insists she still really likes Warren.

 "That inconsistency is hurting"